AVEVA/AVEVA-Samples-OMF/advanced_samples/Bulk_Uploader/python/README.md

 ### OSIsoft Cloud Services

 If sending to OSIsoft Cloud Services, set `OCS` to true.
-This sample needs an OMF cleint credential created.
-For details on creating those see [OSISoft Learning Channel(https://www.youtube.com/watch?v=52lAnkGC1IM).
+This sample needs an OMF client credential created.
+For details on creating those see [OSISoft Learning Channel](https://www.youtube.com/watch?v=52lAnkGC1IM).

-1. `omfURL` is the OMFURL as displayed on the protal
+1. `omfURL` is the OMF URL as displayed on the portal
 1. `id` should be the ID of a [Client Credentials Client](https://cloud.osisoft.com/clients).
 This client will need to have an OMF Connection configured to the specified Namespace in order to successfully send data.
-To configure one, pick "OMF" from the "Type" dropdown in the [Connections](https://cloud.osisoft.com/connections) page.
+To configure one, pick "OMF" from the "Type" dropdown in the [Connections](https://cloud.osisoft.com/connections) page
 1. `password` should be the secret from the Client Credentials Client that was specified

 ### Edge Data Store